ekino/rendr/README.md

 ### Base modules

 - **core**: contain main definitions (Page, Context), so its the main dependency of other packages.
 The package contains code to normalize page definition.
 - **aggregator**: a registry for service aggregators.
 A block from a page might need extra informations to be used.
-A closure can be attached to that registry, so it will be call once the page reference one known service.
+A closure can be attached to that registry, so it will be call once the page reference knows about the service.
 This can be used either on the Rendering engine or in the aggregation layer, of course the latter is better.
 - **api**: expose using json format a Page definition coming from a loader.
 - **loader**: load a page from a data source and return a page object with all information loaded from the datasource.
 It is possible to encapsulate this loader by others loaders if you need to add more information into the page definition.
 - **template-react**: take a page definition and render the page to the client.
 This package works with React, contains registry to store block types with their rendering components.